rwlpf/Resources/Sessions_Delivered/Power BI Licensing Made Simple/Webpages.md

 This site offers whilte label power bi reporting.
 The company will have to purchase (minimum)
 PowerBI Pro licence
-Power BI Embedded A1 license
+Power BI Embedded A1 license or an F-SKU

 https://thereportinghub.com/learn-more.html